-Is the internet censored in Hong Kong in 2021?
-Considering the protests and the new security laws in Hong Kong, the relationship between Hong Kong and China has been international news.
+Is the internet censored in Hong Kong in 2023?
+Considering all the protests and security laws in Hong Kong, the relationship between Hong Kong and China has been international news.
 Most people are aware that China heavily censors its internet, but what about Hong Kong?
 Do you need a VPN in Hong Kong?

 Prior to 1997, the year that Hong Kong was handed back over to China, the small territory was ruled by the British for more than 150 years.
 Even today, Hong Kong has remnants of English culture and life.

 But the democratic foundation that the U.K. laid in Hong Kong is slowly being eroded.

 Now that China has been handed the reigns to Hong Kong, many changes – often behind the scenes and away from public scrutiny – have been taking place.

 Below I’m going to provide a more detailed explanation of what this mean.
 This includes a discussion of:

 - Understanding Internet Censorship in Hong Kong